d12frosted/elpa-mirror/melpa/bpr-readme.txt

+;;; Commentary:
-This package provides functionality for running processes in background.
+;; This package provides functionality for running processes in background.
-For detailed instructions see https://github.com/ilya-babanov/emacs-bpr.
+;; For detailed instructions see https://github.com/ilya-babanov/emacs-bpr.